Tiffany & Co.

-Tiffany & Co. (colloquially known as Tiffany's) is a luxury jewelry and specialty design house headquartered on Fifth Avenue in Manhattan.
-Tiffany is known for its luxury goods, particularly its diamond and sterling silver jewelry.
-These goods are sold at Tiffany stores, online, and corporate merchandising.
+Tiffany & Co. (colloquially known as Tiffany's) is an American luxury jewelry and specialty design house headquartered on Fifth Avenue in Manhattan.
+Tiffany is known for its luxury goods, particularly its sterling silver and diamond jewelry.
+These goods are sold at Tiffany stores, online, and through corporate merchandising.
 Its name and branding are licensed to Coty for fragrances and to Luxottica for eyewear.